Derived algebraic geometry of 2d lattice Yang-Mills theory: -valued prefactorization algebra of classical observables

 An alternative pathway towards quantizing the prefactorization algebra $\FFF : \P_{\bbZ^2}\to \dgCat$ from Theorem \ref{theo:PFA} is given by leveraging Poisson additivity \cite{Safronov} along one of the two dimensions of $\bbZ^2$ in order to turn the $(-1)$-shifted Poisson structure into an unshifted one.
-The associated deformation quantization problem then consists of quantizing $\FFF(V)=\Perf\big(\Sol(V)\big)$ as an $\mathbb{E}_0$-monoidal dg-category, i.e.\ a dg-category with a distinguished object.
+The associated deformation quantization problem then consists of quantizing $\FFF(V)$ as an $\mathbb{E}_0$-monoidal dg-category, i.e.\ a dg-category with a distinguished object.
 Such $\mathbb{E}_0$-monoidal quantizations have been worked out explicitly in simple examples, see \cite{BPSquantization}.
 We expect that implementing Poisson additivity \cite{Safronov} through the rather explicit homotopical Green's operator methods developed in \cite{BMS} could lead to unshifted Poisson structures whose quantization can be described rather concretely.
+A particularly interesting challenge arising in this quantization problem is to understand from the perspective of prefactorization algebras how $2$-dimensional quantum Yang-Mills theory develops its area-dependent features \cite{Witten}, which as shown in Theorem \ref{theo:PFA} are not present in the corresponding classical model.
 We hope to come back to this issue in our future work. \end{rem}